 When I was looking for strategies to cope with the disconnection of screens, I was hoping to use positive parenting strategies, as that is the way I parent my children.

 I wanted to bring my children back into the real world without the hardships that came along with it.

 There are 3 things you can do to limit the screen time in your home.
 Remember that there is no right or wrong amount of screen time…I mean there are many experts who would argue, but I am a Mom with a busy household just like you, and I’m telling you, do what works for you.
 So here is what I do, and what you can do too.

 But before you set your schedule and allow for binge days, talk to your child about the dangers of too much screen time and your expectations for managing screen time use.

-Talk to your children about balance.
+Talk to your children about balance, if they are old enough to understand.
 Tell them the importance of limiting time on the screen such as strain on the eyes, the importance of movement and exercise, and the effect too much time on screen can have on behaviour.

 If you can talk to your child about balance, you can use phrases such as “Looks like it’s time to get off the Switch, we need to create balance”.

 But because children need more than a chat about balance to help manage their daily screen time, here are 3 more things you can do to help limit the screen time in your home.